 where $F_I$ is the set of infected farms over time and so $n$ belongs to $F_I$ if it will be observed infected at some time $t$.
 This leads to satisfying likelihood scores, but to unreal epidemics, as it sets $p_0\approx 1$ meaning that all the epidemics observed in the future are already infected at time $0$ and no spatial interaction is learned.

 Another option is to reverse engineer the infection process and use a geometric distribution for the infection time:

 where $\tau_n$ is the infection time of individual $n$.
-This again leads to satisfying likelihood scores, but it is susceptible to critic given that we are informing the initial distribution with future observation.
+This again leads to satisfying likelihood scores, but it is susceptible to criticism given that we are informing the initial distribution with future observation.

 More discussion can follow regarding the choices of the spatial kernel and covariates.
-We decided to not normalise the covariates and follow the approach of \cite{jewell2009bayesian}, even though normalisation of the covariates might lead to better results as explained in \cite{jewell2013bayesian}.
-In terms of spatial kernel an obvious alternative choice is the use of a Gaussian spatial kernel, where the decay is modelled through a Gaussian function.
+We decided to not normalize the covariates and follow the approach of \cite{jewell2009bayesian}, even though normalization of the covariates might lead to better results as explained in \cite{jewell2013bayesian}.
+In terms of the spatial kernel, an obvious choice is the use of a Gaussian spatial kernel, where the decay is modeled through a Gaussian function.

-Even though optimal modelling choices for the FM data is an interesting problem, this is beyond the scope of this experiment, which is included as a pure real data application.
+Even though optimal modeling choices for the FM data is an interesting problem, this is beyond the scope of this experiment, which is included as a pure real data application.